telerik/xaml-docs/controls/radchartview/series/cartesianchart-series/bar-series/histogram.md

 ### Setting the Histogram Orientation

-By default the bars will be arranged on the horizontal axis of the chart.
+By default, the bars will be arranged on the horizontal axis of the chart.
 This can be changed by setting the `Orientation` property of `ChartHistogramSource` to `Vertical`.
 This will arrange the bars on the vertical axis.

 #### __[XAML] Setting the histogram data orientation__
 {{region radchartview-series-barseries-histogram-7}}
 	<telerik:ChartHistogramSource x:Name="histogramSource"
 			     	      ValueBinding="Value"
 				      IntervalValueBinding="Interval"
 				      ItemsSource="{Binding Items}"
 				      Orientation="Vertical"/>
 {{endregion}}

 __Histogram with vertical orientation__